CapitalRise Finance Limited ("CapitalRise", "we", "us" or "our") is committed to protecting and respecting your personal information and your privacy.

-15.7 We, Sapia and the Custodian may exercise any of our rights or discharge our obligations under these Terms and Conditions in our or Sapia's own capacity or through any company or other legal entity which has all relevant legal authorisations, licences or permissions to discharge those functions.
-Other than Sapia and the Custodian, which shall be entitled to exercise rights under these Terms and Conditions, no other person shall have rights to enforce terms under the Contracts (Rights of Third Parties) Act 1999.
+15.7 We, Sapia and the Custodian may exercise any of our respective rights or discharge our respective obligations under these Terms and Conditions in our or their own capacity or through any company or other legal entity which has all relevant legal authorisations, licences or permissions to discharge those functions.
+Other than Sapia and the Custodian, who are parties to these Terms and Conditions in respect of the specific provisions that relate to them, no other person shall be entitled to exercise rights under these Terms and Conditions, no other person shall have rights to enforce terms under the Contracts (Rights of Third Parties) Act 1999.

 If you have any questions about these Terms and Conditions, or wish to contact us for any other reason, you can contact us in writing at: Jubilee House, 2 Jubilee Place, London SW3 3TQ, by telephone on: 020 3869 2620 or by email to: email@example.com.

 Our typical developer fees are listed below.
 These fees are indicative of a conventional development project.
 They will vary based on the nature of the project and are also subject to change from time to time.

 DEVELOPER FEE SCHEDULE

 |Arrangement fee - Debt||Up to 1.0% of funds raised|

 |Arrangement fee - Equity||Up to 1.5% of funds raised|